AbstractSDK/contracts/docs/IBC.md

 # IBC Client
 The IBC client contract is a single contract deployed to the client chain (the chain on which the developer aims to deploy his application).
 The client contract can only be called by an Account proxy.
-By providing an [`abstract_sdk::interfaces::ibc_client:ExecuteMsg::SendPacket`] message the Client contract will resolve the target chain and related IBC channel to send the packet over.
+By providing an [`abstract_sdk::core::ibc_client:ExecuteMsg::SendPacket`] message the Client contract will resolve the target chain and related IBC channel to send the packet over.
 An action and optional callback data is also included in the message.
 The optional callback data is used to perform a callback by the client after they received an `Ack::Success` for the specific packet.